jeevarg/fishingspots/DesignDocuments/applicationFlow.md

 - User can select continue as a guest, which takes him to the Spots page.
-- User can then enter the search criteria to view the spots on the map. is signed in already).
+- User can then enter the search criteria to view the spots on the map.
-- Rest of the steps are the same as carried out to View Spots.
+- Rest of the steps are the same as carried out in the "View Spots" section.

 ### User Sign up